Oka Laila Kosam: Critical response

 Upon release the film got what the IB Times called "decent" reviews with the critics mostly praising the lead actors performances and the gripping screenplay.
 Ranjani Rajendra of The Hindu called it a "regular feel good fare" and wrote "Though there's nothing phenomenal in terms of storyline, Oka Laila Kosam makes for a good one-time watch with its fair share of laughs and entertainment."
 Hemanth Kumar of The Times of India wrote "Oka Laila Kosam is a simple love story which doesn't quite leave you with a big smile on your face, but it has enough mojo, if you are a big sucker for romance.
 After all, there's nothing more comforting than a happy ending in a romantic film" and rated it 3 out of 5.
 Suresh Kavirayani of Deccan Chronicle wrote "The director has concentrated more on the lead actor and has left the female lead in confusion and there is no clarity about her character.
 But overall it's a feel good film and you can watch it once for Chaitanya and Pooja Hegde" and rated it 3 out of 5.
 Veena of Oneindia Entertainment wrote "Vijay Kumar Konda's story and screenplay should really be appreciated for portraying the casual story magically, onscreen.
 Oka Laila Kosam is a good romantic entertainer.
 The movie includes all commercial elements and will be a hit movie in Naga Chaitanya's career again" and rated it 3 out of 5.

 IndiaGlitz wrote "Barring a few well-crafted scenes and nice visuals, the film lacks a strong story to keep the story going.
 Once watchable for the taking" and rated it 2.75 out of 5.
 IANS wrote "At a running time of 150 minutes, you really wish you had the power to stop the film whenever you want.
 Alas, that option is out of the question .Oka Laila Kosam, which is partly refreshing, is messed up mostly as it suffers from clichéd storytelling."
 Rajitha S. of The New Indian Express wrote "The film starts on a boring note, but it gets racy until the end of first half.
 The second half has too many elements which makes it clear that director Vijay Kumar Konda wanted to attribute too many characteristics to Naga Chaitanya.
 Chaitanya though has done justice to the role, as a character Karthik is slightly overdone".

 Box office

 Oka Laila Kosam opened to low occupancy in both single screens and multiplexes.
 The film collected ₹5 million on its first day at the global box office.
 The film collected ₹6 million in AP/Nizam region and ₹2 million nett in the rest of the world by the end of three days taking its global first weekend total to ₹85 million thus recovering 5% of the film's budget.
 The film netted approximately ₹10 million in its first week globally.
+Despite the collections being affected due to Cyclone Hudhud, the film was a commercial success at the box office.